mikechen66/AlexNet_TF2.0/README.md

 model (Krizhevsky et al. 2010) this implementation will need to be trained on Imagenet2010.

 Editor: Mike Chen

-Split the client appliction from the AlexNet model for better readibility, accessibiliuty and usability after deleting the function of save_data().
+It is a good practice for the author to adopt the tensorflow_datasets library.
+Mike splits the client appliction from the AlexNet model for better readibility, accessibiliuty and usability after deleting the function of save_data().
 Developers need to install the following libraries.

 1.Normally speaking, we only need to install tensorflow_datasets